 Dubai is one of the 21st century's most audacious urban experiments — a city that has grown from a small pearl-diving settlement to a global metropolis of 3.5 million people in less than 60 years, driven by oil wealth and an extraordinary ambition to be the best at everything.
 The result is a city of superlatives: the world's tallest building, the world's largest mall, the world's most expensive hotel per night, man-made archipelagos visible from space.
 Yet beneath the gleaming towers lies a genuine sense of discovery — a historic Creek lined with traditional dhows, a gold souq that would look at home in medieval Arabia, and a desert that begins where the city ends.

-The Burj Khalifa, at 828m the world's tallest building, dominates the downtown skyline.
-The observation decks on floors 124 and 148 (At the Top Sky) offer staggering views; the sunset time slot is the most popular and should be booked weeks ahead.
-The Dubai Frame is an inspired piece of architectural wit — a 150m picture frame straddling old and new Dubai, with views of both the historic city and the modern skyline from a glass-floored sky bridge.
-The Palm Jumeirah, the world's largest artificial island shaped like a palm tree, is home to the iconic Atlantis resort and dozens of beachfront hotels and restaurants.
+The Burj Khalifa, at 828m the world's tallest building, dominates the Downtown Dubai skyline among the city's most iconic landmarks.
+The observation deck experiences on floors 124 and 148 (At the Top Sky) offer epic views; the sunset time slot is the most popular and should be booked weeks ahead.
+The Dubai Frame is an inspired piece of architectural wit — a 150m-high, 95m-wide picture frame straddling old and new Dubai, with views of both the historic city and the modern skyline from a glass-floored sky bridge.
+The Palm Jumeirah, the world's largest artificial island shaped like a palm tree, is home to the Atlantis Hotel, and its distinctive palm fronds are especially striking from above.
 Al Fahidi Historical Neighbourhood (Bastakiya) is Dubai's most atmospheric district — a maze of wind-tower houses from the early 20th century now containing galleries, cafes and the excellent Dubai Museum.
-The Dubai Mall, the world's largest shopping mall by total area, houses not just 1,200 shops but also an Olympic-size ice rink, a giant aquarium and the Dubai Fountain show outside.
+The Dubai Mall, the world's largest mall by total area, welcomed 105 million visitors in 2023 and houses not just 1,200 shops but also an Olympic-size ice rink, a giant aquarium and the Dubai Fountain show outside.
+Those dancing fountains are the largest of their kind in the world.

-A desert safari — driving into the red-gold dunes of the Dubai Desert Conservation Reserve at dusk for dune bashing, sandboarding and a Bedouin-style camp dinner with belly dancing under the stars — is Dubai's most memorable experience outside the city.
+A desert safari — driving across the red-gold sand dunes of the Dubai Desert Conservation Reserve at dusk for dune bashing, a camel ride, sandboarding and a Bedouin-style camp dinner with belly dancing under the stars — is Dubai's most memorable experience outside the city.
+For more Dubai adventure, many desert operators also offer thrilling quad biking sessions.
 Taking an Abra (water taxi) across the Dubai Creek between Deira and Bur Dubai for less than a dirham is the most authentic and atmospheric way to experience the old city.
 The Dubai Fountain Show, choreographed to music on the lake below the Burj Khalifa every evening from 6pm, is genuinely spectacular and completely free to watch.
+Dubai Marina is also worth visiting for a yacht tour and waterfront dining.
+For more adrenaline, the marina zipline reaches speeds of up to 80 km/h.
 A sunrise hot-air balloon flight over the desert from the outskirts of the city offers extraordinary views of the dunes at first light.
+Ain Dubai is the world's largest observation wheel at 250 meters, with sweeping views toward the Arabian Gulf.
+Atlantis Aquaventure is one of the world's largest waterparks, so booking tickets ahead makes sense if you want to try rides like Shark Attack.

-Abu Dhabi (1.5 hours south on the E11) is the UAE's capital and home to the Sheikh Zayed Grand Mosque and Louvre Abu Dhabi — a full day's exploration.
+Abu Dhabi (1.5 hours south on the E11) is the UAE's capital and home to the Sheikh Zayed Grand Mosque and Louvre Abu Dhabi — ideal for a full-day day trip if you visit Dubai and want an easy trip beyond the city.
 Al Ain (2 hours) offers oasis gardens, camel markets and ancient forts.
 Hatta in the Hajar Mountains (1.5 hours) has kayaking on the turquoise Hatta Dam reservoir, mountain biking trails and the historic Hatta Heritage Village.
 Fujairah on the East Coast (1.5 hours) offers snorkelling and diving in the Gulf of Oman.
+These excursions are easy to plan as an organized tour, making planning simpler for visitors.

 Practical Tips

 Best months: October–April (22–30°C); summers are brutally hot (38–48°C) but heavily air-conditioned.
-Getting around: Dubai Metro runs along Sheikh Zayed Road and to the airport; taxis and Uber cover the rest.
+Getting around: The Dubai Metro efficiently connects major attractions, runs along Sheikh Zayed Road, and reaches Dubai Airport; taxis and Uber cover the rest.
+Public transport also includes buses and water taxis, and hop-on hop-off buses are available for 24, 48 or 72 hours.
+The Museum of the Future is an iconic landmark along Sheikh Zayed Road, and Mall of the Emirates—with 630 stores and Ski Dubai, a 3000 square meter indoor ski park—is an easy indoor stop to plan for.
 Dress code: Modest dress in souqs and traditional areas; beachwear for beaches only.
 Currency: AED; credit cards universally accepted.
-Alcohol: Available in licensed hotels and restaurants.
+Alcohol: Visitors can buy alcohol in licensed hotels and some restaurants, but rules are stricter outside those venues.
 Ramadan: Eating, drinking and smoking in public are prohibited during daylight hours — restaurants screen their windows; the evenings come alive with special Iftar and Suhoor experiences.